The ORWL Guide on the Communication of Crypto Asset Services

 In practice, affiliation aims to reach a broad audience such as podcast listeners, blog readers, or YouTube channel viewers.
 Generally, this link is not used in the context of personalized communication.

-In practice, sponsorship aims to reach a more limited audience than affiliation but more targeted.
+In practice, referral aims to reach a more limited audience than affiliation but more targeted.

-It is recommended to establish a contractual link between the provider and the sponsor or partner in order to ensure control measures and manage the risks presented by these promotional methods.
+It is recommended to establish a contractual link between the provider and the Affiliate or Referrer to ensure control measures and manage the risks presented by these promotional methods.

 Indeed, the AMF reminds in its Q&A related to the PSAN regime that the provision of an affiliation link is likely to qualify a promotion of services towards the French market which implies, for the foreign PSAN, the obligation to register.
-More generally, these methods are likely to generate harmful practices in the absence of safeguards (aggressive communications from partners or sponsors, etc.).
-In this sense, it is recommended to contractually limit the number of referrals over a given period.
+More generally, these methods are likely to generate harmful practices in the absence of safeguards (aggressive communications, brach of the communication rules, etc.).
+In this sense, it is recommended to contractually limit the number of referee/affiliate over a given period.

 Compliance with communication rules by a PSAN requires the implementation of a control plan to ensure its internal compliance by providers.